-See.
-Zell am See is one of the most scenic and well-loved 'lakes
+Enjoy an excursion to Zell am See, one of the most scenic and

-and mountains' resorts in Austria.
-Beautifully located, directly on
+well-loved 'lakes and mountains' resorts in Austria.
+Beautifully

-the shores of Zeller Lake (Lake Zell), it has the added advantage
+located, directly on the shores of Zeller Lake, it has the added

-of being close to the Hohe Tauern Mountains and the magnificent
+advantage of being close to the Hohe Tauern Mountains and the

 Breakfast, Lunch, Dinner

-its musical and cultural heritage, and known internationally as the
+coach to Salzburg, renowned for its musical and cultural heritage,

-also the birthplace of Mozart, and the city's most famous son is
+Mozart, the city's most famous son, is widely celebrated here.

-Enjoy a guided walking tour, ahead of some free time in
+Enjoy a guided walking tour before some free time in Austria's

-Austria's past, and its position on a plateau overlooking the town
+its position on a plateau offers exceptional views of the city.